crystal-lang/crystal-website/_pages/community/governance.md

 ---
 title: Crystal governance
 layout: page-body
----

-## Abstract

-This text outlines the governance process for Crystal.
+description: This text outlines the governance process for Crystal.
 Governance is based around a steering council.
 The council has broad authority, which they seek to exercise as rarely as possible.

+---

 ## The steering council